Is Proposal Writing Difficult?

 RFPs provide the outline of the contract terms, information on the organization, a detailed look at the bidding process, the desired format of the proposal as well as guidance on how bids should be formatted.

 Read the RFP thoroughly and make sure you understand everything you’re supposed to do.
 Only then can you start working on your proposal.
-Understanding all of the tasks that need to be performed will give you a push in the right direction as to organizing your workload.
+Understanding all of the tasks that need to be performed will give you a push in the right direction.

 Figuring out what to write about